Professional development books can make a big difference to your working life.

-Here’s our list of the best books for career development, on the topics of learning, skills, and business thinking.
-Some of these are a great primer on learning itself, and some are more career focused.
+We’ve put together a list of the best books for career development, on the topics of learning, core skills, and business thinking.
+These are some empowering reads we consider to be the best professional development books out there.

-But no matter what industry you’re in or what expertise you have, these books will help you understand where to focus your attention, how to learn effectively, and how to make better choices for your career.
+No matter what industry you’re in or what expertise you have, these books on professional growth will help you understand where to focus your attention, how to learn effectively, and how to make better choices for your career.

-(We’ve included some links for convenience - there’s no affiliation, we’re not making any money if you click, and you’re just as welcome to request them at your local library instead.)
+(We’ve included some links for convenience - there’s no affiliation, we’re not making any money if you click, and you’re just as welcome to request them at your local library instead, or search Amazon, etc.)

 The best books for learning and career development